LibraryOfCongress/newspaper-navigator/README.md

 ## A Pipeline for Running at Scale

 Currently under development is the notebook [process_chronam_pages.ipynb](https://github.com/bcglee/beyond_words/blob/master/notebooks/process_chronam_pages.ipynb), with the goal of being able to run the visual content recognition and caption extraction over millions of *Chronicling America* pages.
-This code relies on the repo [chronam-get-images](https://github.com/bcglee/chronam-get-images) to produce a manifest of Chronicling America files.
-These manifest files can be found in this repo; they serve as a convenient way of navigating the Newspaper Navigator dataset stored in an S3 bucket (coming soon...).
+This code relies on the repo [chronam-get-images](https://github.com/bcglee/chronam-get-images) to produce manifests of each newspaper in Chronicling America.
+The .zip manifest files can be found in this repo in [/manifests/](https://github.com/bcglee/beyond_words/blob/master/manifests/); they serve as a convenient way of navigating the Newspaper Navigator dataset stored in an S3 bucket (coming soon...).

 This notebook then uses this manifest to: